 - You may place a padded mat or carpet on the floor of the room where your baby is likely to cruise.

 - Remove any objects that have the potential to fall if the baby cruises while holding on to them.
 Remove cupboards that may fall due to the baby’s weight.
 Also, remove any showpieces or objects that may fall on the baby while they cruise.

 During playtime, your baby may exhibit cruising behavior, so consider placing objects within the baby’s reach for them to hold or seek support.
 You may rearrange the furniture at your home to place heavy objects in your baby’s room, playpen, or wherever they cruise the most.
 These objects must not fall when the baby pulls to stand and should be heavy enough to constantly support the baby’s weight.

 There are large toys specially designed for cruising.
 Some toys may even have wheels to move along with the cruising baby.
 Pick a toy that best works for your baby.
 Remember to check the toy’s age and weight limit before purchase.

 3. Entice the baby

-Place the baby’s favorite toy or ask a parent to stand at a place to encourage the baby to cruise and reach them.
-Begin by with a short distance and increase the distance as the baby grows better at cruising.
+Place the baby’s favorite toy, pacifier, sippy cup, or ask a parent to stand at a place to encourage the baby to cruise and reach them.
+Begin with a short distance and increase the distance as the baby grows better at cruising.

 If the baby crawls and cruises intermittently, you may leave a trail of toys on the floor that the child can follow.
 If you wish to encourage pull to stand and cruising simultaneously, place toys at a height where the baby can reach only while standing and cruising.
 These measures can also help strengthen the baby’s leg muscles and help with walking.